How to Monitor Caching Database Performance

 Memory Fragmentation

-The memory fragmentation plot displays the efficiency of memory mapping, which is defined as the ratio of memory usage measured by the operating system to memory allocated by Redis.
+The memory fragmentation plot displays the efficiency of memory mapping, which is defined as the ratio of memory usage measured by the operating system to memory allocated by Caching.

-When adjacent memory blocks are not available, Redis requires additional memory overhead to allocate memory across the non-contiguous blocks, so this ratio is an indication of memory mapping efficiency:
+When adjacent memory blocks are not available, Caching requires additional memory overhead to allocate memory across the non-contiguous blocks, so this ratio is an indication of memory mapping efficiency:

-• Ratios under 1.0 indicate that Redis likely has insufficient memory available.
+• Ratios under 1.0 indicate that Caching likely has insufficient memory available.
 Consider optimizing memory usage or upgrading to a plan with more memory.

 Note